Hollywood Studios is one of Walt Disney World’s most popular parks — and for good reason.

 Near Slinky Dog Dash, you can’t miss this adorable Play Family Camper Kiosk.
 This is yet another spot for you to find Pixar merchandise.

 Just keep your eyes peeled for them (and your ears).
-You may even be able to find showtimes in the My Disney Experience app.
+You’ll be able to find showtimes in the My Disney Experience app.

 Pixar Place doesn’t have any rides, but Toy Story Land is basically all attractions and has 3 family-friendly ones.